Big Basin Redwoods State Park

 Middle Ridge, rising 1000 feet above the flat, divides the park into two subtly different environments.
 The region to the east of the ridge is in a rain shadow.
 Particularly north of park headquarters where the ridge is highest, this area tends to be somewhat dry-looking for a redwood forest, though it's still remarkabaly lush by any other standard.
 The area is slightly less attractive because of the dense understory of tanoak trees that grows among the redwoods, reducing visibility, and because the ground is mostly bare dirt and leaf litter, giving the forest a disheveled appearance.
 The redwoods are not generally very large and many have been blackened by fire.
 The region to the west of the ridge tends to be greener and much more attractive.
 Sorrel and ferns cover the ground, large trees are more common, and the forest has a richer, healthier look.
 The park headquarters area is a dramatic exception to this pattern.
 This outstanding area has many ancient redwoods but little ground cover, suggesting that its water mainly comes from Opal Creek rather than from direct rainfall.

-Big Basin is a popular park and although it's never unbearably crowded, around noon on sunny weekends a stream of cars pours into the small parking lot and it can be hard to find parking.
+Big Basin is a popular park, and even in winter it can be hard to find parking on sunny weekends.
 Arrive before 10 am or after 5 pm to avoid the rush.

 Seasonal trail camp closures

 All trail camps in Big Basin, Castle Rock, and Portola Redwoods State Parks are closed from November 1 to April 30 each year.